auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 context, that will never be more than a handful of individual accounts, and TLS eavesdropping is not likely to be a primary concern.

+In this context, you should still be concerned about the potential of Eve stealing the password database directly.
+To prevent her from efficiently cracking all of the hashes at once, you should still apply account separation on the server side.
+To prevent her from sharing too much computation between accounts, you should also perform at least as much key-stretching on the server side as the client side, if not substantially more.

-On the other hand, in the context of a more typical webservice, or exceptionally large deployments of this home automation server, you almost certainly want to apply account seperation on the client side as early as possible.
+On the other hand, in the context of a more typical webservice, or deployments of this home automation server in exceptional contexts, you almost certainly want to apply account seperation on the client side as early as possible.
 This is the intended purpose of the "Username" parameter.[^delayed-account-separation]

 Security can be substantially improved by having login names that are untethered (at least in part) from public identifiers.
-Otherwise, if the password hash of a high-profile account gets leaked, it won't be difficult for Craig to find the login name from the salt alone no matter what approach you take.
+Otherwise, if the password hash of a high-profile account gets leaked, it won't be difficult for Craig to find the login name from a public salt or OPRF salt alone no matter what approach you take.

 ### Public Salts